 - Identity and Access Management

-When receiving a request to a bucket or object, Object Storage checks access permissions with both mechanisms.
+When receiving a request to a bucket or object, Object Storage checks access permissions through both mechanisms.
 If the required access is granted from either method, Object Storage executes the request.

 Permissions granted to a bucket apply to all of the objects it contains.
 You can extend user permissions to individual objects by adding them to the relevant objects' ACL.